-Dr Kienzle studies international security cooperation and is particularly interested in the control of nuclear weapons, European defence and ‘Brexit’.
+Ben’s research spans the fields of international security, global governance and regional integration.
+His work focuses broadly on international security cooperation and specific subjects include the international control of nuclear weapons, European security and the foreign and defence dimension of ‘Brexit’.
 His research has been supported by the European Commission, the Economic and Social Research Council and the British Academy.
-It has appeared in a number of international peer-reviewed journals such as International Affairs, Cooperation and Conflict, Mediterranean Politics, European Security, Global Affairs and the Journal of World Trade.
-Dr Kienzle is also a contributor to several handbooks and edited volumes in both English and Spanish about European security policies
+It has appeared in a number of international peer-reviewed journals such as International Affairs, Cooperation and Conflict, European Security, Global Policy, Global Affairs, Mediterranean Politics and the Journal of World Trade.
+Ben is also a contributor to several handbooks and edited volumes in both English and Spanish about European security policies.

-Dr Kienzle is happy to offer PhD supervision in the following broad subject areas:
+Ben is happy to offer PhD supervision in the following subject areas: